PipedreamHQ/file-stores-email-templates/README.md

 ## Getting Started

-The `html-templates` directory contains email HTML templates.
+The `email-templates/html` directory contains email HTML templates.
 You can view the examples or simple add your own.

 Then copy this workflow to your Pipedream account: https://pipedream.com/new?h=tch_O6LfRN